Robert Fitzhamon: 1860 Depiction at Kilkhampton

 A depiction of Robert FitzHamon (d.
-1107) and Richard I de Grenville (d. post 1142) is contained within one of the two Granville windows by Clayton and Bell erected in 1860 by descendants of the latter within the Granville Chapel of the Church of St James the Great, Kilkhampton, Cornwall.
+1107) and Richard I de Grenville (d. post 1142) is contained within one of the two Granville windows by Clayton and Bell erected in 1860 by descendants of the latter within the Granville Chapel at St James Church, Kilkhampton, Cornwall.
 The Granvilles claimed in the 17th century to have been the heirs male of Robert FitzHamon to a non-existent Earldom of Corboil, a connection without historical foundation.
 The seat of the Grenville family ("Granville" after 1661 when elevated to the Earldom of Bath) was Stowe within the parish of Kilkhampton.
 Below the left-hand figure is inscribed: "Rob.
 FitzHamon Earl of Corboyle", with attributed arms under showing: Azure, a lion rampant guardant or impaling Azure, a lion rampant or a bordure of the last.
 The windows were erected in 1860 by the heirs of the Grenville family.